ngrx/platform/projects/ngrx.io/content/guide/component-store/effect.md

 <code-example header="movies.store.ts">
   readonly getAllMovies = this.effect&lt;void&gt;(
     // The name of the source stream doesn't matter: `trigger$`, `source$` or `$` are good
     // names.
-We encourage to choose one of these and them consistently in your codebase. trigger$ => trigger$.pipe(
+We encourage to choose one of these and use them consistently in your codebase. trigger$ => trigger$.pipe(
       exhaustMap(() => this.moviesService.fetchAllMovies().pipe(
         tapResponse(